TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab4.md

 This project is a common starting point for all of you.
 It includes:

-* a parse table `common/Minimal.tbl` which passes all syntax tests,
+* a parse table `reference/Minimal.tbl` which passes all syntax tests,
-* a corresponding signature `common/src-gen/signatures/MiniJava-sig.str`,
+* a corresponding signature `reference/src-gen/signatures/MiniJava-sig.str`,
-* a pretty-printing definition `common/src-gen/pp/MiniJava-pp.str`, and a
+* a pretty-printing definition `reference/src-gen/pp/MiniJava-pp.str`, and a
-* content-completion definition `common/src-gen/completions/MiniJava-esv.esv`.
+* a content-completion definition `reference/src-gen/completions/MiniJava-esv.esv` (errors in the completion files can be ignored).
+* stratego rules `reference/src-gen/check/MiniJava-chk` to check whether an AST in MiniJava is valid.

 #### Signature

 Signatures declare sorts and constructors for terms.
 In Spoofax, terms are used to represent abstract syntax trees.
 The corresponding signature is generated from the constructors in a syntax definition.
-You can find a signature for MiniJava in `common/src-gen/signatures/MiniJava-sig.str`.
+You can find a signature for MiniJava in `reference/src-gen/signatures/MiniJava-sig.str`.
 It was generated from a syntax definition, which itself is not included in the initial project.
 If you write your own syntax definition, the generated signatures can be found in `src-gen/signatures/`.